ParcelVision/SLMM/server-side-dev-test.md

 SLMM - The coding exercise for server side applicants
 =====================================================

-Please do not overengineer this exercise, but at the same time try to demonstrate knowledge of good code design principles.

 ### Short description
 Assume we are interested in creating a smart lawn mowing machine called SLMM (smart lawn mowing machine).
 The SLMM operates in a rectangular garden that is a grid with dimensions `Length x Width`; SLMM can move forward